TechGrounds-Cloud8/cloud8-sasudi90/03_Networking/NTW-06.md

 # [Subnetting]
-Get to know how subnetting works and create one.
+Get to know how subnetting works and create a network architecture with this newfound knowledge.

 ## Key terminology
 - LAN: Stands for Local Area Network.
 It's a structure for organizing and protecting network communicayions for devices running within a single router.